HunorTotBagi/HunorTotBagi/README.md

       </li>
       <li>
         🏆 <a href="https://tauriachievements.github.io/">Tauri Achievements</a> - Gaming Community Leaderboard & Statistics Platform<br/>
-        A modern World of Warcraft-style leaderboard for the <a href="https://tauriwow.com/">Tauri private server</a> with up-to-date rankings based on achievement points and honorable kills featuring faction-aware styling and race/class iconography.
+        A modern World of Warcraft-style leaderboard for the <a href="https://tauriwow.com/">Tauri Private Server</a> with up-to-date rankings based on achievement points and honorable kills featuring faction-aware styling and race/class iconography.
       </li>
       <li> 🎮 <a href="https://sodhara.com">Sodhara</a> - Indie Game in Development<br/>